wnfs-wg/spec/spec/private-wnfs.md

 ## The Decrypted Layer

 The private WNFS borrows the same metadata structure as the [public WNFS](/spec/public-wnfs.md#metadata).

+SHA3 hashes of namefilters are the linking scheme used in the decrypted layer.

 Encryption keys are derived from a [skip ratchet](/spec/skip.ratchet.md).